 XX.
 The Judgment

-God has appointed a Day, wherein He will judge the world by Jesus Christ (John 5:22), when everyone shall receive according to his deeds; the wicked shall go into everlasting punishment; the righteous, into everlasting life (Revelation 20:11-15).
+We teach that God has appointed a Day, when Jesus Christ will return bodily to judge the world in righteousness (Acts 17:31; John 5:22, 27; Hebrews 9:27), when everyone shall receive according to his deeds; the wicked shall go into everlasting punishment; the righteous, into everlasting life (Revelation 20:11-15).